Explosions in Iran

 Iranian state television reported that the air defenses had been activated.
 The Iranian Air Defense Command stated that the attacks had targeted military bases in the provinces of Tehran, Khuzestan and Ilam.
 The air defenses had successfully repelled the attacks and the damage was "limited".
 More detailed information was not initially available.

-"Immediate threats to the state of Israel averted"
+"Immediate threats to Israel averted"

 Israel later declared its attacks over.
 The mission had been accomplished, the Israeli military announced early on Saturday morning.
-"Our aircraft have returned home safely."
+"Our planes have returned home safely."
 The retaliatory strike was aimed at missile production sites and missile launching facilities in Iran.
 "We carried out targeted and precise attacks on military targets in Iran, thereby averting immediate threats to the state of Israel," explained military spokesman Daniel Hagari in a video.
 "Should the Iranian regime make the mistake of initiating a new round of escalation, we will be forced to respond," he added.

 The US called on Iran to "cease its attacks on Israel so that this cycle of fighting can be ended without further escalation", according to National Security Council spokesman Sean Savett in Washington.